vortex314/serial2mqtt/README.md

 Arduino Sample program to communicate with the serial2mqtt  gateway , see : [Arduino device code](https://github.com/vortex314/mqtt2serial)

 MQTT for all micro-controllers !
 The purpose is to offer MQTT publisher/subscriber functionality to all small micro controllers.
 Those with just a UART or USB interface.
 Example : some cheap STM32 board on eBay.

 <img src="https://github.com/vortex314/mqtt2serial/raw/master/doc/stellaris.jpeg" width="200" title="Stellaris Launchpad 5$"><img src="https://github.com/vortex314/mqtt2serial/raw/master/doc/maple.jpg" width="200" title="Maple mini 4$"><img src="https://github.com/vortex314/mqtt2serial/raw/master/doc/esp32.jpg" width="200" title="ESP32 6$"><img src="https://github.com/vortex314/mqtt2serial/raw/master/doc/bluepill.jpg" width="200" title="STM32F103C8T6 2$">
+I know the ESP32 is capable of Wifi and MQTT on TCP/IP , but in my case it was used for its PWM capabilities and enclosed in a metal box.

 This program will act as a full MQTT Client gateway and make integration as simple as possible.
 This was created because Ethernet or WiFi is still absent in most ( cheap ) controllers .